Who can get it

 - you have no appropriate leave entitlements, including pandemic sick leave, personal leave or leave to care for another person.

 If you’re a member of a couple, you can both claim this payment.
-You and your partner will need to complete separate claims.
+You and your partner must complete separate claims.

 Not everyone who lives in Victoria can get the Pandemic Leave Disaster Payment.